 - Supplies – To get started you’ll need essentials like toys, books, sleeping mats or cribs, eating utensils, and even wet wipes.
 The list is long, but you can easily add as you grow.

 - Insurance – We can't recommend highly enough that you get general liability insurance.
-Even better, get daycare business insurance that covers your particular needs.
+Even better, get daycare business insurance that covers your particular needs at a price tailored to your.

 Marketing Plan and Strategies for Daycare